zczl929/zczl929/README.md

 ### Hello 👋

-I'm an aspiring data scientist, currently pursuing MSc Statistics at Imperial College London.
+I'm an MSc Statistics student at Imperial College London, interested in quantitative research, data science, and machine learning.